 I live very near the M25, close to a bridge carrying a main road over it.
-Just over a year apart, in July 2010 and August 2011, I captured news photos of two spectacular crashes right next to it.
+Just over a year apart, in July 2010 and August 2011, I took news photos of two spectacular crashes right next to it.

 A few weeks back I was in the middle of a portrait shoot when I spotted one of those chance frames that really stopped me in my tracks.
 Not for the first time, it involved one of London’s bridges.
 These three red buses, set against a diabolical, stormy City backdrop, became a very popular image of the weird weather of Summer 2012.
 Pre-Olympics, at least.